This article was updated on August 24, 2023.

 Verifying someone’s identity when they first create an account could be an important part of the know your customer (KYC) and customer identification program (CIP) requirements.
 From that moment on, continuous authentication can help detect and prevent fraud.

 A proactive approach can also appeal to your customers, who may have an increasing awareness of and desire for security.
-Experian’s 2021 Global Identity and Fraud Report found that approximately one-third of consumers say they’re worried about online privacy and identity theft — representing roughly a 5 percent increase compared to the years before the COVID-19 pandemic.1
+Experian’s 2023 U.S. Identity and Fraud Report found that identity theft, stolen credit card information and privacy are top concerns when conducting activities online.1

 Balancing the need for identity verification with a smooth online experience can be challenging.
 Customers may abandon a cart if identification requirements aren’t easy and fast, and may look for new services altogether if they’re repeatedly asked to authenticate themselves.
-But the challenge also presents an opportunity for companies that can leverage online identity verification methods to accurately and discreetly verify users’ identities.
+But the challenge also presents an opportunity for companies that can leverage online identity verification services and methods to verify users’ identities accurately and discreetly.

 Online identity verification methods